 9 Shortcuts to Starting a Solid Radical Self-Love Practice That Will Last a Lifetime

 Radical self-love is your birthright.
 Having it means feeling unconditional love for yourself.
-And with it, you will have the confidence to live in your truth, go after your dreams, and have the freedom and inner peace to spread deep love and compassion to others.
+With it, you will have the confidence to live in your truth, go after your dreams, and have the freedom and inner peace to spread deep love and compassion to others.

 If you've read this far, you know it doesn't have to be that way.